 The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-Josh Yount and Michael Kimberly, Partners—Appellate Litigation
+Joshua Yount and Michael Kimberly, Partners—Litigation

-Josh Yount is a partner in Mayer Brown’s Supreme Court and Appellate practice, working out of the firm’s Chicago Office.
+Josh Yount is a partner in Mayer Brown’s Supreme Court and Appellate practice, working out of the firm’s Chicago office.
 Josh has handled a wide range of matters in the Supreme Court and in federal and state appellate courts throughout the country.
 He has written numerous articles on appeal-related issues and is a co-author of treatises on federal appellate practice, Seventh Circuit procedures, Illinois appeals, and securities class actions.

 Josh: My practice focuses on handling appeals in federal and state courts for business clients litigating issues of financial or legal significance.
 I also help trial litigators shape legal strategies and craft persuasive briefs in lower courts.

 Michael: I work predominantly on appeals in the U.S. Supreme Court and U.S. courts of appeals.
 I also draft and argue motions to dismiss and summary judgment motions in the federal district courts.
-Substantively, most of my cases involve the antitrust laws, environmental law, or constitutional law.
+Substantively, most of my cases involve the antitrust laws, administrative law, or constitutional law.
 But because appellate litigation is typically focused on legal issues rather than factual ones, there are certain themes that cut across these substantive areas—questions of statutory interpretation, for example.

 What types of clients do you represent?

 Josh: I principally represent corporate clients, including Whirlpool Corporation and several financial institutions.
 I also have represented a variety of pro bono clients.